So you may be thinking: What the heck are Pinterest rich pins anyway?

 There are three types of rich pins: Article, recipe, and product rich pins.
 Article rich pins display your post title, meta description, and the author.
 Recipe rich pins show the ingredients, cooking time, diet preference, serving size, and ratings.
 Product pins include the product title, pricing, and availability.

 If your rich pins aren’t working, there is a problem with your Open Graph data on your website.
-If Pinterest can’t read this data, the Rich Pins Validator will display any error messages you can troubleshoot.
-If you are using a caching plugin or a CDN, you should empty your cache before validating your rich pins.
-This ensures that Pinterest will see the most up-to-date version of the URL you are validating.
+If you use a caching plugin or a content deliverly network (CDN), clear your website cache fully.
+This ensures that Pinterest can fetch the most up-to-date version of the URL that your pin links to.